 Using Autopilot, you’re able to automate your most common patient requests.
 This could include, but isn’t limited to, appointment requests, refill requests, and patient check-ins.
 This will allow you to eliminate tasks which previously required manual labor, while still giving your patients excellent quality of care.

 Broadcasts, on the other hand, allow you to send personalized texts to patients en masse.
 For instance, Pediatric Care of Ogden (PCO), uses Broadcast to send appointment reminders, information confirmations, vaccine and flu shot reminders, and check-up reminders to patients every single day.
 Using Broadcasts, they are able to safely and effectively communicate with their patient population.

 5. Provide high levels of patient support and education

-Given that most phones now have access to the internet, you can also refer patients to reputable online sources for them to engage with.
+Given that most phones now have access to the Internet, you can also refer patients to reputable online sources for them to engage with.
 This makes your efforts more effective, as patients will be able to easily access what you have sent them.
 It also means saving money which would normally be used to purchase printer paper and ink.

 6. Increase compliance and adherence

 Maybe your practice performs outpatient procedures and you like to follow-up with patients after they return home.
 Or, you need to ensure patients are fasting before their appointment so they can have their blood work done.
-Or perhaps most commonly, you’d like to make sure patients are keeping up with their medication regimen and are still seeing benefits.
+Or perhaps most commonly, you’d like to make sure patients are keeping up with medication adherence and are still seeing benefits.